 Pencil Project is a very good open-source diagramming software which is totally free to use.
 One of the good things about this software is that its developer community is very active and hence you get updates on a fairly regular basis.
 Being an open source project, it is by nature a cross-platform app with native apps for all the three major platforms including Windows, Mac, and Linux.
 The software was developed with the aim to make diagramming easy and accessible to everyone which it has achieved.

-Why should you opt for Pencil Project?
+Why You Should Opt for for Pencil Project?

 Apart from the fact that the software is cross-platform and totally free to use, there are many things that go in favour of the Pencil Project.
 Firstly, the software ships with a large selection of templates and stencils.
 The built-in collection of shapes is also good and includes general-purpose shapes, flowchart elements, desktop/web UI shapes, and Android and iOS GUI shapes.
 The software also lets you export in many different formats including PDF, PNG, SVG, and more.